-While sifting eczema support groups, a more reliable source guide made itself known.
-Use this link to Amazon to get it: The Eczema Diet: Discover How to Stop and Prevent The Itch of Eczema Through Diet and Nutrition by Karen Fischer.
+While sifting eczema support groups, a more reliable source guide made itself known: The Eczema Diet: Discover How to Stop and Prevent The Itch of Eczema Through Diet and Nutrition by Karen Fischer.

-The following photo is an eczema flare following a bare taste of lamb bone broth:
+The following photo is an eczema flare following barely a taste of a bone broth:

 - Left: 11 Jan 2021, 6:58PM — severe flare from bone broth, which acted badly sunburned, and then cracked and wept, and had alligator skin.